 After a decade or more into your career, you may have changed jobs and opened 401(k) accounts with more than one employer.
 You also may have started a traditional or Roth IRA for additional retirement savings.

 The more retirement accounts you have, the easier it is to lose track of them.
 If you’re worried that your retirement savings may not be working hard enough for you, following these four steps can help you feel more in control.

 First, review your financial records to assess how many 401(k) and other retirement accounts you have, where they’re located and their balances.
 Maybe you have one or more 401(k) accounts from multiple employers.
 Maybe you rolled over a 401(k) account from a previous job into a new 401(k) or a traditional IRA, or perhaps you cashed out instead.

 If you find a retirement account you’ve forgotten, avoid treating it like an unexpected windfall.
-“If you have a 401(k) balance that you feel is small, the worst thing you can do is to just cash it out,” says Jacob Kujala, an advanced insurance planning specialist at U.S. Bancorp Investments.
+“If you have a 401(k) balance that you feel is small, the worst thing you can do is to just cash it out,” says Jacob Kujala, senior product manager with U.S. Bancorp Investments.

 If you leave your previous 401(k) in place, your investments have the potential to compound over time.
 Conversely, repeatedly cashing out can set back your retirement savings.
 In addition, if you’re younger than 59½, withdrawing money from a 401(k) will generally trigger a 10% penalty plus federal and state income taxes on the distribution.